flobb/AnkiSymfonyCards/README.md

-# AnkiSymfony3Cards
+# AnkiSymfonyCards

 ## Description

-Cards for Anki to help in the Symfony 3 learning process.
+Cards for Anki to help in the Symfony learning process.
 This is intended for people who already have notions about Symfony.
 This repository should be used with [florianbelhomme/RepositoryToAnki](https://github.com/florianbelhomme/RepositoryToAnki)